 don't send sound mixes, compilations, compositions or soundart creations

 don't fake locations, origin of places and their ambiences are important

 no clips, sound effects, recordings of only a few seconds length etc., 1 min. required at least

-if you want to add comments, spoken words etc., please record it on-site and do not add in post production
+for commentary, interviews, spoken words etc., please record it on-site and do not add&cut in post production

 if you send sounds from others, implicitly ask for permission first and give propper credits.

-if you plan a workshop with your students, ask before and show them how to use a recorder and microphone properly! see tech tips below.
+if you plan a workshop with students, let us know about it and show them how to use a recorder and microphone properly! see tech tips below.

 read the the quiet american'sDIY notes on field recording

 get familiar with your recorder and basic concepts of recording.